 Entry level programs in infectious disease epidemiology may include an inside look into the formation, lifespan, and spread of dangerous diseases and illnesses.
 From the very basic aspects of microbiology, pathology, and anatomy, students can discover what causes particular diseases, how they effectively spread among people within certain communities, and different treatment methods that have been created in an effort to stop them entirely.
 Online degree programs in this discipline may be found at different universities – with different variations of the degree program for students to choose from.
 Programs that focus on microbiology, virology, and epidemiology are popular specialties that are available for students to enroll in.

 These four year degree programs consist of courses that involve studies into the microscopic aspects of biology and immunology.
 The course work may be split into courseroom activities as well as some laboratory experience – whether virtual on in person.
 As stated before, there are numerous specialties that are available within this degree program, most of which have their own independent curriculum.
 Some of the more frequently registered courses for infectious disease and epidemiology follow this section.

 Infectious Disease Epidemiology

 This course specifically focuses on the different methods available for epidemiology of infectious disease.
 Through the use of case studies and group work, students have the opportunity to learn about a variety of topics, including diagnosis of disease, diseases on a molecular level, transmission, and the effectiveness of vaccines.
 Studies on specific disease may also be frequently discussed.

 Microbiology for Healthcare

-Students taking this course may learn about microbiology is related to microorganisms and human health and disease.
-The different methods of transmission between individuals on a molecular level may be discussed, as well as pathogenic control and sterilization techniques.
+Students taking this course may learn about how microbiology is related to microorganisms and human health and disease.
+The different methods of disease transmission between individuals on a molecular level may be discussed, as well as pathogenic control and sterilization techniques.
 Students may have the opportunity to share what they have learned through interactive learning activities and course projects.

 Masters in Infectious Disease Epidemiology Programs